kurtdami/HSA_AI/README.md

 Utilized a Large Language Model(LLM- Google Gemini) to analyze and add items to the database based on the image captured or uploaded by the user

 Tech Stack :
-  Next.js, Typescript, Tailwind CSS, Material UI, Google Auth, Google Firebase, Google Gemini LLM Mobile app: Future Work
+  Next.js, Typescript, Tailwind CSS, Google Auth, Google Firebase, Google Gemini LLM Mobile app: Future Work